squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

  1. '''client address''' The IP address of the requesting instance, the client IP address.
 The ''client_netmask'' configuration option can distort the clients for data protection reasons, but it makes analysis more difficult.
 Often it is better to use one of the log file anonymizers.
 Also, the ''log_fqdn'' configuration option may log the fully qualified domain name of the client instead of the dotted quad.
 The use of that option is discouraged due to its performance impact.
  1. '''result codes''' This column is made up of two entries separated by a slash.
 This column encodes the transaction result:
     The cache result of the request contains information on the kind of request, how it was satisfied, or in what way it failed.
 Please refer to [[#squid_result_codes|Squid result codes]] for valid symbolic result codes.
     Several codes from older versions are no longer available, were renamed, or split.
 Especially the ''ERR_'' codes do not seem to appear in the log file any more.
-Also refer to [[#squid_result_codes|Squid result codes]] for details on the codes no longer available in Squid-2.
+Also refer to [[#squid_result_codes|Squid result codes]] for details on the codes no longer available.
-    The NOVM versions and Squid-2 also rely on the Unix buffer cache, thus you will see less ''TCP_MEM_HIT''s than with a Squid-1.
-Basically, the NOVM feature relies on ''read()'' to obtain an object, but due to the kernel buffer cache, no disk activity is needed.
-Only small objects (below 8KByte) are kept in Squid's part of main memory.
     The status part contains the HTTP result codes with some Squid specific extensions.
 Squid uses a subset of the RFC defined error codes for HTTP.
-Refer to section [[#http_status_codes|status codes]] for details of the status codes ecognized by a Squid-2.
+Refer to section [[#http_status_codes|status codes]] for details of the status codes recognized.
  1. '''bytes''' The size is the amount of data delivered to the client.
 Mind that this does not constitute the net object size, as headers are also counted.
 Also, failed requests may deliver an error page, the size of which is also logged here.
  1. '''request method''' The request method to obtain an object.
 Please refer to section [[#request-methods|request-methods]] for available methods.
-If you turned off ''log_icp_queries'' in your configuration, you will not see (and thus unable to analyse) ICP exchanges.
+If you turned off ''log_icp_queries'' in your configuration, you will not see (and thus unable to analyze) ICP exchanges.
 The ''PURGE'' method is only available, if you have an ACL for "method purge" enabled in your configuration file.
  1. '''URL''' This column contains the URL requested.
-Please note that the log file may contain whitespaces for the URI.
-The default configuration for ''uri_whitespace'' denies whitespaces, though.
+Please note that the log file may contain whitespace for the URI.
+The default configuration for ''uri_whitespace'' denies or truncates whitespace, though.
- 1. '''rfc931''' The eigth column may contain the ident lookups for the requesting client.
+ 1. '''rfc931''' The eighth column may contain the ident lookups for the requesting client.
 Since ident lookups have performance impact, the default configuration turns ''ident_loookups'' off.
 If turned off, or no ident information is available, a "-" will be logged.
  1. '''hierarchy code''' The hierarchy information consists of three items:
    * Any hierarchy tag may be prefixed with ''TIMEOUT_'', if the timeout occurs waiting for all ICP replies to return from the neighbours.
 The timeout is either dynamic, if the ''icp_query_timeout'' was not set, or the time configured there has run up.
    * A code that explains how the request was handled, e.g. by forwarding it to a peer, or going straight to the source.
 Refer to [[#hierarchy_codes|Hierarchy Codes]] for details on hierarchy codes and removed hierarchy codes.